 Alongside my work for Breen Equestrian I have helped set up websites for Michael Quirke, David Simpson, Biba McCaul, and Greg le Gear and help some of the working pupils with their own marketing.

 While I was studying for my degree I changed from eventing to show jumping and started training with Shane Breen, who has given me so much help, changing my riding and increasing my confidence.
 Since starting training with Shane I have produced and sold Ordinary Boy, Castleview Bouncer, Homer, Wayfer, Little Penny.
 Espirito Santo and Luendi, and a few other hunters and youngsters.
-I now have an eleven year old mare Doonaveeragh Emma, who was successful in young horse classes and progressed through being prolifically successful in CSI1* Grand Prix to competing in our first 1.45 Longines Ranking Classes and being very successful in CSI2* 1.40 classes in 2018.
+I now have a 12 year old mare Doonaveeragh Emma, who was successful in young horse classes and progressed through being prolifically successful in CSI1* Grand Prix to competing in our first 1.45 Longines Ranking Classes and being very successful in CSI2* 1.40 classes in 2018.
 She was also placed in very good company in the British Showjumping National 1.30 Championship in August 2018.
-She is undoubtably my horse of a lifetime.
-I have a lovely 8 year old, Kvint, who has recently stepped up to 1.30 and 1.35 classes, and is now regularly placed at CSI2* level.
-I am producing two young mares; 5 year old Askeaton II, bred and jointly owned by Breen Equestrian. who was broken in December 2017 and is now jumping 1.10 and 5 year old classes., she made her international debut in the CSIYH1* at Bonheiden in September; and 4 year old Hurricane Heidi who, despite spending seven months of the year growing in the field, she is now jumping 1.10 classes and was placed in a 5 year old final at CSIYH1* Lier.
+She is undoubtedly my horse of a lifetime.
+I have a lovely 9 year old, Kvint, who is jumping 1.35 CSI2* classes and so far in 2019 has been consistently placed at this level.
+I am producing two young mares; 6 year old Askeaton II, bred and jointly owned by Breen Equestrian. who was broken in December 2017 and is being placed in international six year old classes, and 5 year old Hurricane Heidi who, spent seven months of her four old year growing in the field, she is now jumping 1.10 classes and was placed in a 5 year old final at CSIYH1* Lier.

 I also have a good group of pupils from eventing, show jumping and team chasing who I very much enjoy teaching.